 Parasites are one of the most challenging health risks our dogs face.
-Some stay on their fur, while others manage to penetrate and get inside.
-One of those parasites is heartworms.
+Some stay on their fur, while others penetrate and enter, threatening the heart itself.

-Heartworms are the reason for heartworm disease in dogs.
-They are otherwise known as Dirofilaria immitis, a type of parasite that comes from mosquitoes and their bites.
+Heartworms are dangerous parasites that can cause severe damage to essential organs.
+They are also known as Dirofilaria immitis, a parasite transmitted through mosquito bites.
 These worms live in a dog’s heart, lungs, and blood vessels, causing serious health issues.

 How Does a Dog Get Heartworm?